genielabs/homegenie.it/source/1.4/setup/index.md

 ## Initial setup

-When opening HomeGenie UI after the installation (or after a factory reset), the Setup Wizard will walk you through a couple of simple steps to set the base configuration of your system.
+When you open HomeGenie UI after the installation (or after a factory reset), the *Setup Wizard* will walk you through a couple of simple steps to set the base configuration of your system.

 Here you can enable built-in drivers for Raspberry Pi or other single board computers,